LasseHels/frigg/README.md

 ## Configuration

-Frigg is configured using a YAML configuration file and a YAML secrets file.
+Frigg is configured using a configuration file and a secrets file.
+Both files support both JSON and YAML.
 The paths to these files are provided using the `-config.file` and `-secrets.file` flags when starting Frigg:
 ```bash
 frigg -config.file=/path/to/config.yaml -secrets.file=/path/to/secrets.yaml
 ```

 Both flags are required.
 Frigg will fail to start if either flag is missing or points to a non-existent file.

+### File Format Support

+Frigg supports three file extensions for both configuration and secrets files:
+- `.json` - JSON format
+- `.yml` - YAML format
+- `.yaml` - YAML format

 ### Configuration File Structure

-Below is a complete example of Frigg's configuration file structure:
+Below is a complete example of Frigg's configuration file structure in YAML format:
 ```yaml
 log:
   # The log level to use (default: "INFO").